Streampunk/kelvinadon/README.md

 base.resume();
 ```

-The highland pipelines available are described below and should be applied in the given order:
+The highland pipeline stages available are described below and should be applied in the given order:

 1. `kelviniser` Turns a byte stream into a stream of raw KLV packets.
 2. `metatiser` Reads the keys of the KLV stream and adds meta definitions to the KLV packets.
 See the [lib](/lib) folder for the meta dictionaries in use.
 3. `stripTheFiller` Remove any filler elements from the stream (optional).
-4. `detailing` Use the meta definition to extract the details from the Buffer value.
+4. `detailing` Use the meta definition to extract the details from the Buffer value, such as decoding a local set to a metadata value.
-5. `puppeteer` Collapse metadata classes into a single preface object with children by resolving local references.
-The preface is sent on down the stream without its KLV wrapper.
+5. `puppeteer` Collapse metadata classes into a single preface-object-with-children by resolving local references.
+The children are removed from the stream and the preface is sent on down the stream without its KLV wrapper.
 6. `trackCacher` Cache track details and give names to each metadata track.
+An object with class `TrackCache` is created and sent on down the stream.
 7. `partitionFilter`, `metadataFilter`, `indexFilter` and `essenceFilter`.
 Filter the stream so that it contains only KLV packets of the given type.
 A track name can be passed to `essenceFilter` to make it track specific.

 If a consumer that is slower than the producer is added to the stream, the producer (e.g. file reader stream) will be slowed down via back pressure.

+Also provided is `emmyiser`, the highland side-effect that is the basis of event emitter.
+This must be placed in the pipeline after the `trackCacher`.

 ## Status, support and further development